Call (540) 672-5671 | Mon-Thur 8:30-5:30; Fri 8:30-12:30 EST

 Wouldn’t I be denying Christ’s death and resurrection if I worshiped on the seventh-day Sabbath instead of Sunday, the day Christ rose from the dead?

 If the Bible is your rule of faith, there is a simple answer.
 The Sabbath was not given as a memorial of our Lord’s resurrection, but as a memorial of Creation and redemption.
-Exodus 20:8–11 and Ezekiel 20:12.
+Exod.
+20:8–11 and Ezek.
+20:12.

 On the other hand, the Christian has been given wonderful memorials of Christ’s death and resurrection—the Lord’s supper and Baptism.
-Matthew 26:26–28; Romans 6:3–11.
+Matt.
+26:26–28; Rom.
+6:3–11.

 Nowhere in Scripture do we find Christ or the apostles changing the original purpose of observing God’s holy seventh-day Sabbath.